 From Guiding's earliest days it was clear that training would be needed to spread the idea.
 'Pamphlet A', 'Pamphlet B', the speeches made by Agnes as she travelled the country, the articles in "Home Notes" magazine, and then the publication of the first Handbook in 1912 - all only went so far.
-There were a couple of issues.
+There were a couple of issues with this limited written information.
 The first issue was one of interpretation - people would take the written advice or guidelines and interpret them as they thought best.
-Sometimes that would be a question of misunderstandings of what was meant by the written word - as can be seen in snippets such as the one advising that neckers should not be worn threaded through the epaulettes.
-The second issue was of skills - the handbook and guidance advised that Leaders would be teaching such subjects as knots, semaphore, nature lore, and carrying out Company drill - but most prospective Leaders did not have the full range of skills at their fingertips, at a level to start teaching.
-There also was the question of 'Guiding ethos' - teaching Leaders and thus the girls in the units not just how to do things, but why they should do them and do them in that way.
+Sometimes that would be a question of misunderstandings of what was meant by the written word - as can be seen in snippets in the magazines' 'advice to correspondents' column, such as the one advising that neckers should not be worn threaded through the epaulettes.
+The second issue was of skills - the handbook and guidance advised that Leaders were to teach such subjects as knots, semaphore, nature lore, and carrying out Company drill - but most prospective Leaders did not have the full range of these skills at their fingertips, certainly, not at a level to start teaching them.
+There also was the question of 'Guiding ethos' - teaching Leaders and thus the girls in the units not just the basics of how to do things, but why they should do them and do them in that way, and how to put them across.
 So training centres were required.
 Various ones opened over the years, some survived and are still in existence, others, sadly, have closed.
 I'll try to give an outline here of the story of each one.

 The Written Word - Pamphlets A and B, and their legacy.